opendatalabcz/public-contracts/README.md

 ## Before you run this app, you need to make following steps:

 1. You need to have postgres installed
-2. create new database in postgres and run init.sql on it
+2. Get existing database from "you know who"
-3. change values in public-contracts.properties to your values:
+3. change values in public-contracts.properties to the values of your equired database:
  * db.target.server=server
  * db.target.port=port
  * db.target.database=database name